Khashiev/CareerTrack1/README.md

 ## Preamble

-The presented project lays the foundation for going through key stages before creating a resume, in particular conducting an analysis of the job and internship markets.
+The presented project lays the foundation for going through the key stages before writing a resume, in particular, conducting an analysis of the job and internship markets.

-1. Where and how to search for job openings and internship programs?
+1. Where and how to search for job and internship opportunities?
 2. Skills analysis: hard and soft skills.
 How to analyze your skills for resume writing?
-3. Tips for job searching through job aggregators and company career websites.
+3. Tips for searching for jobs through job aggregators and company career sites.
-4. Analysis of responses and rejections.
-Job search diary that helps analyze responses to understand what can be improved in the search strategy.
+4. Response and rejection analysis.
+Job search journal to help analyze responses and understand what can be improved in search strategy.

 Within the project, you will:

-- pack essential knowledge, skills and experience for a resume;
+- Package essential knowledge, skills, and experience into a resume;
-- develop a strategy for finding your dream job;
+- Develop a strategy for finding your dream job;
-- Choose relevant vacancies that match your priorities and experience.
+- Select relevant jobs that match your priorities and experience.

 ## Chapter II
 ## General rules

-1. All along the way, you'll be accompanied by a sense of uncertainty and a severe lack of information.
-Don't worry: it's perfectly normal.
-Don't forget that the information in the repository and Google is always with you, as are the peers and Rocket.Chat.
-Communicate, search, use common sense and don't be afraid of mistakes.
+1. Along the way, you'll feel a sense of uncertainty and a severe lack of information.
+Don't worry: this is perfectly normal.
+Remember, the information in the repository and on Google is always with you, as are your peers and Rocket.Chat.
+Communicate, search, use common sense, and don't be afraid to make mistakes.
-2. Be mindful of the sources of information: check, think, analyze, compare.
+2. Pay attention to information sources: check, think, analyze, compare.
-3. Pay close attention to the text of the assignment, reread it several times.
+3. Pay close attention to the text of the assignment, read it several times.
 4. Read the examples carefully.
 There may be something in them that is not explicitly stated in the assignment itself.
-5. You may encounter inconsistencies when something new in a task condition or example contradicts something you already know.
-If you come across something like that, try to figure it out.
-If it doesn't work, put the question in the list of open questions, and you'll find the answer as you go along.
-Don't leave open questions unanswered.
+5. You may encounter inconsistencies when something new in a condition or example contradicts something you already know.
+If you come across something like this, try to figure it out.
+If you can't, put it in the list of open questions and you'll find the answer as you go.
+Don't leave any open questions unanswered.
-6. If a task seems incomprehensible or impossible to complete, remember that it's not true: you only see it this way.
+6. If a task seems incomprehensible or impossible, remember that it isn't: you're just seeing it that way.
 Try to deconstruct it, and certain parts will become clear.
-7. You'll encounter different tasks along the way.
-Those marked with an asterisk (\*) are suitable for the most meticulous and inquisitive students.
-These assignments are of higher difficulty and optional, but they'll help you gain additional experience and knowledge.
+7. You'll encounter various tasks along the way.
+Those marked with an asterisk (\*) are for the most meticulous and curious students.
+These tasks are more difficult and optional, but they'll help you gain additional experience and knowledge.
-8. Don't try to cheat the system and those around you.
-After all, you're fooling yourself first and foremost.
+8. Don't try to cheat the system or the people around you.
+After all, you're only fooling yourself.
 9. Got a question?
 Ask your peers.
-10. When you resort to someone else's help, make sure you always understand why, how, and for what purpose.
-Otherwise, the help won't do you any good.
+10. When you ask someone for help, always make sure you understand why, how, and for what purpose.
+Otherwise, the help won't help you.
 11. Always _push_ only to the _develop_ branch!
-The _master_ branch will be ignored.
+The _master_ branch is ignored.
 Work in the _src_ directory.
-12. There should be no files in your directory other than those designated in the assignments.
+12. There should be no files in your directory other than those specified in the tasks.

 ## Chapter III
 ## Market analytics

-Where and how to search for job vacancies and internship _programs?_ Job market analysis is the key to finding a job.
-Analysis will help you understand which positions you are suitable for, what skills you already have, and which ones you need to improve or acquire.
-Job analytics will help you understand the specifics of a particular position that you like.
+_Where and how to search for jobs and internship programs?_

+Job market analysis is the key to finding a job.
+The analysis will help you understand what positions you are qualified for, what skills you already have, and what skills you need to improve or acquire.
+Job analysis will help you understand the specifics of a particular position that you like.

-_How to conduct such an analysis?_ Enter various desired positions into the table and determine which requirements and responsibilities are most commonly encountered.
+_How to conduct such an analysis?_

+Enter various desired positions in the table and determine which requirements and responsibilities are most common.
-[Example of the "Market Analysis" table](materials/Анализ_вакансий.xlsx) (available for download in the folder materials -> Анализ_вакансий).
+[Example of the Market Analysis Table](materials/Анализ_вакансий.xlsx) (available for download in the materials folder -> Анализ_вакансий).

-_Why is it necessary to perform such analysis?_
+_Why is it necessary to carry out such an analysis?_

-1. to have a clear understanding of your future job;
+1. To have a clear understanding of your future job;
-2. to determine what skills are lacking and what needs to be improved;
+2. To determine what skills are lacking and what needs to be improved;
-3. to determine how to gain experience:
+3. To determine how to gain experience:
-    - find additional training;
+    - Find additional training;
-    - gain experience in current job;
+    - Gain experience in your current job;
-    - find a mentor who will suggest what other actions can be taken or provide feedback;
+    - Find a mentor who can suggest other actions or provide feedback;
-    - find an internship.
+    - Find an internship.

 Sometimes, after a well-done analysis, a person realizes that they don't want this job at all and starts looking for something else.

-When you do job market analysis, you will form a complete understanding of what you are striving for.
-Then you can take specific steps towards the goal.
+Doing a job market analysis will give you a complete understanding of what you want.
+Then you can take specific steps to get there.

-_Where can I find the resources for finding job openings?_
+_Where can you find the resources for finding job openings?_

-1. Main resources:
+1. Key Resources:

 - HeadHunter is the leading and one of the largest job search resources;
 - [Rabota.ru](https://sber.rabota.ru/);
 - IT resources: Career.habr.com, tproger, careerspace;
-- If you're considering working abroad, you could look at Glassdor and professional social network Linkedin (turn your VPN on).
+- If you're considering working abroad, you could look at Glassdor and professional social network Linkedin (turn on your VPN).

 2. Internship sites: Future Today, BuduJobs, icanchoose and others.
-3. Company career sites.
+3. Career sites of companies.

-**Determine the purpose of the search.
+**Determine the purpose of your search.
 Do you plan to work in the Russian market or abroad?** There are different search methods for each option.

-To put it in a nutshell, any job search looks like this:
+In a nutshell, every job search looks like this:

-Writing a resume -\> Responding to a job -\> Invitation to interview -\> Rejection or Offer.
+Writing a resume -\> Responding to a job offer -\> Invitation to an interview -\> Rejection or Offer.

-But in a global sense, job search differs from market to market.
+But in a global sense, the job search differs from market to market.

-**Search for work in the Russian market:**
+**Looking for a job in the Russian market:**

-1. Go to the dream company's website and find the "jobs" (in Russian: вакансии) or "careers" (in Russian: карьера, карьера у нас) section, then send a resume and your cover letter.
+1. Go to the website of the dream company and find the "Jobs" (in Russian: вакансии) or "Careers" (in Russian: карьера, карьера у нас) section, then send a resume and cover letter.
-2. Make a resume on hh.ru.
-You can also leave a response either on the job posting or on the careers website.
+2. Create a resume on hh.ru.
+You can also leave a reply either to the job offer or to the career site.
-3. If the job description has the recruiter's contacts, you can write a cover letter, send your resume to their email or in a messaging app (during business hours only).
+3. If the job description includes the recruiter's contact information, you can write a cover letter and send your resume to the recruiter's e-mail or messaging application (during business hours only).
-4. Sign up for job postings.
+4. Sign up for job alerts.
-5. Take part in [one day offer](https://developers.sber.ru/portal/events/onedayoffer-june).
-Similar events are held in other large companies.
+5. Attend the [One Day Offer](https://developers.sber.ru/portal/events/onedayoffer-june).
+Similar events are held at other large companies.
 6. Almost every company has its own chatbot with job openings on Telegram.
-Sign up for job openings and don't miss the opportunity to apply.
+Sign up for job offers and don't miss the opportunity to apply.

-If it is an international company (even if the office is located in Russia), it is better to make a resume in English (especially if the job posting is also written in English):
+If it is an international company (even if the office is in Russia), it is better to write a resume in English (especially if the job announcement is also in English):

-1. Use Linkedin professional network (use your VPN) for your job search ([tips on how to fill the profile](https://habr.com/ru/post/464757/)).
+1. Use the Linkedin professional network (use your VPN) for your job search ([Tips on filling out the profile](https://habr.com/ru/post/464757/)).
-2. Respond on the company's websites in the "career" section.
+2. Answer on the company websites in the "Careers" section.
 3. Don't forget about additional foreign job search sites: Glassdor, for example.
-4. Sign up for the company's job newsletter and monitor it.
+4. Subscribe to and monitor the company's job newsletter.

-_Common tips for all job search goals:_ ***Develop networking***
+_Common tips for all job search goals:_

+***Develop networking***:

 1. RandomCoffee.
-Choose communities that are interesting for you, make useful acquaintances, and exchange experience.
-Meetings are held once a week.
-You get a person to meet through a telegram bot (you can choose whether you'll do it online or offline).
-There are also large networking sessions for 20-25 people held every 2-3 months.
+Pick communities that interest you, make useful connections, and share experiences.
+Meet once a week.
+You'll get a person to meet through a telegram bot (you can choose to do it online or offline).
+There are also big networking sessions for 20-25 people every 2-3 months.
 2. Participate in professional communities (e.g. proftalk, mesto.co) and hackathons.
 You can follow the [events](https://it-events.com/).

 Such meetings will give you new opportunities:

-- useful connections from different companies;
+- Useful connections from different companies;
-- job offers;
+- Job offers;
-- feedback on your resume or test assignment;
+- Feedback on your resume or test assignment;
 - an advanced search for a mentor for yourself.

 ## Skills Analysis: hard and soft skills
 ### How to analyze your skills for resume writing

-There are different methods to analyze your skills.
+There are several ways to analyze your skills.
 One of the most popular is the SWOT analysis.

 The table can be divided into 4 components.
 The first two can be determined during job analysis.